Mt Huashan Hiking Trail

 About Rick Archer and the Huashan Story

-I am the owner of a dance studio in Houston, Texas, known as SSQQ (slow slow quick quick).
+As of 2010, I am now the retired owner of a well-known dance studio in Houston, Texas, named 'SSQQ' (slow slow quick quick).

 The SSQQ Web Site came online in late 1998.
-Right from the start I realized the power of my web site to help build my own business.
-The more I could interest my dance students to visit the site, the more they would stay interested in my dance studio.
-So I started a monthly email Newsletter to my dance students.
+Right from the start I realized the power of my web site to help grow my own business.
+The more I could interest my dance students to visit the SSQQ web site, the more they would stay interested in my dance studio.

 Email from Patsy